isaacfreeman/refinerycms/readme.md

 * Upload and link to resources such as PDF documents.
 * Uses the popular [Dragonfly](https://github.com/markevans/dragonfly).
 * Supports storage on Amazon S3.

+### Dashboard

+* Get an overview of what has been updated recently and see recent inquiries.

 ### Authentication & Users